BernardIgiri/cfgcrypt/README.md

  ## Usage

+To use boolean parameters set -boolvar=true/false
  ```
  cfgcrypt [textfile] ...
     textfile    Text file to encrypt. (required)
+   -debug bool
+     	Display detailed error messages
+   -force bool
+     	Overwrite key file if found
    -key string
      	Base64 encoded encryption key, if not specified one will be generated
    -postfix string
      	Post string denoting end of value to be encrypted (default "}}#")
    -prefix string
      	Prefix string denoting start of value to be encrypted (default "#{{")
-  -force bool
-  	Overwrites key file if it exists
 ```

 ## Example